 We will monitor the number of appeals and the types of offences two years post implementation.
+The appeals mechanism for both schedule 8A and schedule 8B offences will form part of the PVG review.

 Summary and recommendation

 The Scottish Government has taken forward option 2.
 It considers this approach the most appropriate as option 1 was not feasible.
 Scottish Ministers cannot operate a disclosure system that has the potential of being incompatible with ECHR.